 Of course, most folks call this SUPER yummy dessert-Strawberry Rhubarb Crisp-but after all that tart little plant went through, I’m giving them top billing!

 Here’s the recipe!

-- 2 cups strawberries (cut in half if large)
+- 2 cups fresh strawberries cut in half lengthwise

 - 3/4 cup all purpose flour